 Bocce Italian Kitchen

 In the spirit of being transparent, I have mixed feelings about this one.
 As a pasta aficionado, I get overly excited whenever the prospect of Italian food gets brought up, so naturally, I had pretty high expectations for Bocce Italian Kitchen.
-After a few minutes of thoroughly probing the menu in search of drinks, we were taken aback to find out that the establishment is BYOB – bring your own booze.
+After a few minutes of probing the menu in search of drinks, we were taken aback to find out that the establishment is BYOB – bring your own booze.
 Not a huge deal, but slightly disappointing as I had been looking forward to enjoying a glass of their most saccharine white wine with my meal.
 But moving on.
-We ordered our food, and about 20 minutes after our appetizers had been presented to us, our server prodded back over to the table to relay that they had forgotten to put our order in.
+We ordered our food, and about 20 minutes after our appetizers had been presented to us, our server prodded back to the table to relay that they’d forgotten to put our order in.
 He then assured us that our entire meal would be free, and at that point, neither of us cared about the delay because we felt that comping the food was a very kind gesture.
 Fast forward to dinner.
 The food was average at best, and when the server later returned to our table with our check, we were shocked to find that we were charged full price for everything.
-Not a fan.
+Not cool.

 The JFK Assassination Spot and Memorial